Lo and behold: The Internet!

 Nobody is held accountable and this shows true character.

-We’ve arrived in the timeline when it’s become easier to be cruel to others because words and actions can be said and done anonymously from behind a screen with no subsequential repercussions.
-These bloodthirsty fiends don’t give a shit about you and, at the end of the day, people feel more isolated than connected on both ends.
+We’ve arrived in the timeline when it’s become easier to be cruel to others because words and actions can be said and done anonymously from behind a screen with no subsequent repercussions.

 There has always been evil in the world.
 The internet just gave it a bigger platform.

-But not only have human emotions been damaged by hateful words, physical and mental needs have been neglected.
+But not only have human emotions been impacted, physical and mental needs have been neglected.

-In 2016, more than 1.9 billion adults (aged 18+) worldwide were overweight, making that 39% of the adult population.
-Yes, food is a huge factor, as is the internet.
-These statistics are alarming and considering this was 5 years ago, I’m betting the numbers have only increased due to more jobs having moved online thus causing more inactive lifestyles.
+In 2016, more than 1.9 billion adults worldwide were overweight, making that 39% of the adult population.
+Yes, food is a huge factor, but so is the internet.
+These statistics are alarming and considering this was 7 years ago, I’m betting the numbers have only increased due to more jobs having moved online thus causing more inactive lifestyles.

 Leading such unhealthy physical lifestyles can cause unhealthy and inactive mental lifestyles.
 We’ve become lazy in our critical, independent, and creative thinking skills.
 Our finesse is deteriorating because the internet does our bidding for us.